 I decided to come up to Troup Head, an RSPB reserve in Aberdeenshire which has the largest Mainland, U.K., Gannet colony.
 I have been here a number of times before but never in August.

 I love Troup Head.
 It’s funny, when you arrive at the reserve for the first time, you have no idea of what you are walking into, and then suddenly, when you get near the gate to the reserve, it is like a sudden onslaught to the senses, the smell, the noise and a sky full of birds.

 The cliffs where the Gannets nest are very steep, so it’s not for the fainthearted, or anyone with vertigo.
-It was a clear bright day, initially not too sunny and although we did not arrive until midday, we were surprised to find that there was no-one there, apart from a guy, who was putting up a new camera to monitor the birds.
+It was a clear bright day, initially not too sunny.
+It was not very busy apart from a guy, who was putting up a new camera to monitor the birds.

-When we arrived, I walked to the end of the reserve and was saddened to see a Gannet trapped in the barbed wire fence and bleeding.
-I rushed back to the guy on the cliff, who said he thought it was already dead, but when I told him it was alive and in distress he went back and freed it, but thought that it was too badly hurt and would not survive.
+When we arrived, I walked to the end of the reserve and was saddened to see a Gannet trapped in the barbed wire fence, bleeding and in distress.
+I told the guy on the cliff, who managed to free it, but thought that it was too badly hurt and would not survive.

-This photo shows the mimicking of the adults so well and I love this photo of the two adults on the cliff edge, the sea highlights the beautiful yellow of the neck so well at the same time as highlighting the bright blue eye.
+I love the shot which shows the mimicking of the adults.
+Another favourite is of two adults on the cliff edge, the sea highlights the beautiful yellow of the neck their bright blue eyes